 Beginning with version 4.41.83 a password can be locked so that users who want to view or use it must enter a reason.
-Additionally, when someone enters this reason, an email message is sent to its password manager.
+When someone enters this reason, an email message is sent to its password manager.

 Locking/unlocking a password